What is same-day car insurance?

-Unless you live in New Hampshire, where auto insurance is not legally required to have, you are expected to maintain at minimum the legal liability limit for auto insurance if you own a vehicle.
-Getting caught driving without insurance will result in ticket and could result in a suspended license.
+Unless you live in New Hampshire, where auto insurance is not legally required to have, you are expected to maintain, at minimum, the legal liability limit for auto insurance if you own a vehicle.
+Getting caught driving without insurance will get you a ticket and could result in a suspended license.

 - For a leased or financed vehicle, you are required to have auto insurance.

 If you're leasing or financing your vehicle through the dealership or a bank, they typically require you maintain full coverage on your vehicle in addition to your legal liability limits.
-Canceling your policy puts your vehicle in danger of repossession if they, meaning your bank or dealership, find out.
+Canceling your policy puts your vehicle in danger of repossession if they (your bank or dealership) find out.

 - No coverage in event of an accident.